Gearbox-protocol/dev-docs-old/docs/documentation/credit/multicall.md

 ## Overview

-Multicall is new feature in Gearbox V2, which allows users to execute a batch of transactions in one transaction.
-Using multicall has a lot of advantages:
+Multicall is a new feature in Gearbox V2, which allows users to execute a batch of adapter or Credit Facade calls in one transaction.
+There is a number of advantages to using multicalls as opposed to individual adapter calls:

 - **Gas efficiency**
-  Multicall makes only one collateral check after all transactions which dramatically reduce gas consumption
+  Multicall only performs one collateral check after executing all actions, compared to a fastCollateralCheck or fullCollateralCheck being invoked each time after separate calls.
+As health checks are some of the most expensive actions in the system, this saves a lot of gas.

-- **One-click strategies user experience**
+- **One-click strategies**
-  Multicall could be used as a part of open credit account or could be run alone.
-Developers could build complex strategies which requires only one transactions should be signed
+  Multicalls can be used while opening, closing, or liquidating accounts, or run separately to manage an existing account.
+From the standpoint of a user, very complex levered strategies can be entered or exited with a single transaction signing.

 - **Low-cost liquidations**
-  Multicall changes closure and liquidation flow.
-In V2, you as developer should just make a list of transactions which swap all needed assets into underlying one.
-And then debt + interest rate will be paid from this funds
+  Instead of using flash loans, receiving collateral and then selling it (which is how liquidations are typically performed in overcollateralized systems), multicalls enable the liquidator to take temporary control of the account, convert collateral to underlying within the system, and then repay the loan.
+This flow significantly reduces liquidation costs, as borrowing/repaying a flash loan and sending a potentially large number of assets to the liquidator are no longer required.

-## How to make a multicall
+## Building a multicall

-To make a multicall, developer should prepare an array of `Multicall`, providing the list of transaction in desired order and use it as parameter to function in CreditFacade which supports multicall:
+To build a multicall, the developer would prepare an array of `Multicall` structs, providing the list of call targets and corresponding calldata.
+They would then pass the array to one of the functions in CreditFacade that supports multicalls:

 ```solidity
     struct MultiCall {